turingschool/career-development-curriculum-site/module_four/negotiations.md

    * “I’m new in the industry, I don’t know if investing right now makes sense for me.
 Could I give back some of the options to get X instead?”
 * When negotiating for a higher salary, ask for 5-10% more than what was offered.
 Never ask for more than 10% more than what they offered you, unless there are rare circumstance that you've discussed with someone you trust prior to negotiating.
 * If you have doubts about taking the position, what would it take to make you feel ok taking the position?
 What would remove the doubt from taking the job?

+### Create Leverage
+Reach out to other companies that you’re interviewing with and let them know that you’ve received another offer and that you’re most interested in an opportunity with their company.
+Then ask about their hiring timeline for making a hiring decision as a way to leverage your offer.

+“I have another offer, it’s expiring within this time; I’m going to ask them for an extension because I want to keep working with you.”
+This lets the company know that you’re interested but also letting them know that you’re pursuing the other company.

+This puts the ball in their court and tells the company that you a person who is sought after, which increases their interest.
+When you find out timelines from the other companies you’re interviewing with, let the offering company know that you’re very thankful and excited for the opportunity, but you’re also deep in the process with “x number” of companies, and it’s too early into your career to burn any bridges; you’d like to honor the process.
+Could you give them an answer by “X” date?

 #### Try Out This Template
 *"I'm excited about this offer.
 I was hoping to make **X**.
 How can we close the gap on this?"*